Bryan van Pottelsberghe de la Potterie

 - Enlargement—This is the EU Commission's page devoted to discussion and issues relating to EU enlargement and the future of the EU.

-- Europa Information Quick Links—This is Europa's guide to quickly finding information on a variety of European Union subjects.
+- Europa Information by Topic—This is Europa's guide to quickly finding information on a variety of European Union subjects.

 - EuroStat—An assortment of European Union statistical data.